Sat 6 November, 2021

 Photographs: Amadeus Brzezinski

-At the tail end of last month we visited the Hometown Promotion lockup to chat about their most recent venture: Raggamuffin Records.
-Starting as an online lockdown project Ragamuffin's monthly pop up events have developed a cult following amongst Glasgow's dub diggers, their tucked away location prime for alleyway barbecues and late night lock ins alike.
+At the tail end of September we visited the Hometown Promotion lockup to chat about their most recent venture: Raggamuffin Records.
+Starting as an online lockdown project Raggamuffin's monthly pop up events have garnered a cult following amongst Glasgow's vinyl diggers and dub lovers, their tucked away location primed for alleyway barbecues and late night lock ins alike.

-Having spent the day talking records we got to see the Hometown team in action and hear what drove them to start the shop.
-As sound men they are clearly passionate about the culture and its rich history, their across-the-counter recommendations often backed by anecdotal stories spanning the breadth of dub's fascinating timeline.
-However Hometown Promotion - in ethos - goes above and beyond a good party or a vast selection, their systems name being a subtle hat tip to the life and work of reggae giants King Tubby and Sugar Minnot.
-Just like them Hometown see the power of music as a means of instilling a sense of community in those that engage with it.
-Its partly this infectious mentality that kept us at the Raggamuffin lock up: sharing jokes, stories, pizza, beer and music, well into the late eve hours.
+Having spent the day talking music we got to see the Hometown team in action, learning what it was that drove them to start their sound system.
+At the core of it was a distinct love for dub's culture and its rich history, their across-the-counter recommendations often backed by anecdotal stories spanning the breadth of reggae's fascinating timeline.
+Plucking books from the shelves and pointing to sepia toned pictures or trawling through discogs worm holes to find the song to match seemed to be just another day at Raggamuffin.
+However Hometown Promotion - in ethos - goes above and beyond a good party or a vast selection, their system's name being a subtle hat tip to the life and work of reggae giants King Tubby and Sugar Minott.
+Just like their namesake systems Hometown see the power of music as a means of instilling a sense of community.
+Its partly this infectious mentality that kept us at the Raggamuffin lock up: sharing jokes, stories, pizza, beer and music, well into the late night hours.
 It's also the reason we'll be back again soon.

-We've asked James from Hometown to select some of his favourite sounds, both recent and old, that inspired their system, the shop and its parties.
-Welshy, Campeazi and Sippa Seb chip in as well - and its quite the selection, so if 'you like your bird's maw and your dumplings raw' then keep scrolling.
+We've asked James from Hometown to select some of his favourite sounds, both recent and old, that inspired the system and its parties.
+Welshy, Campeazi and Sippa Seb chip in too, so if 'you like your bird's maw and your dumplings raw' - keep scrolling.

 King Kong - Unity